Skip to Content

 Ridge Cabin at Merck Forest & Farmland Center in Rupert

-You may have noticed our affinity for outdoor adventures in Vermont.
-Enjoying the outdoors is one of the best ways we know to succeed at living in a rural state, and we wouldn’t have it any other way.
+Enjoying the outdoors is one of the best ways to succeed at living in a rural state, and we wouldn’t have it any other way.

-Rustic cabins, complete with wood-burning stoves and stacked firewood are available for rent, as long as you are prepared to hike in your gear (0.5 to 2.25 miles from the visitor center).
+Rustic cabins, complete with wood-burning stoves and stacked firewood, are available for rent as long as you are prepared to hike in your gear (0.5 to 2.25 miles from the visitor center).

 The last of the maple sugaring happens in early April, and Merck Forest produces approximately 800 gallons of maple syrup from 2,900 taps.
 You can visit the sugar house to learn how syrup is made and buy some to take home.

 April is also baby animal season on the farm.
-The 60-acre farm at Merck Forest is home to draft horses, sheep, and pigs that you can visit during your stay.
+The 60-acre farm at Merck Forest is home to draft horses, sheep, and pigs you can visit during your stay.

 Finally, 30 miles of hiking trails allow visitors to explore the wonders of the forest.
 Our favorite is the hike to the top of Mount Antone with its panoramic vistas of the Taconic and Green Mountains.